-This study aimed to understand whether stakeholders in the veterinary drug value chain in Vietnam understood, accepted, and implemented regulations to reduce ABU, with a focus on the ban of AB in feed (decree n°13/2020/ND-CP) and mandatory prescription (circular n°122020TT-BNNPTNT).
+This study aimed to understand whether stakeholders in the veterinary drug value chain in Vietnam understood, accepted, and implemented regulations to reduce ABU, with a focus on the ban of antibiotics in feed (decree n°13/2020/ND-CP) and mandatory prescription (circular n°122020TT-BNNPTNT).
 To that end, we first obtained a comprehensive representation of the antibiotics and alternative feed additives value chain, as well as a description of the interactions between the different stakeholder categories.
 We distinguished between stakeholders operating at the national level and the local level.
 We then identified the technical and social capital of each stakeholder in relation to the regulations designed to reduce ABU.
 We showed that the level of understanding, acceptance, and implementation of the new regulations varied according to the structural position and influence of the stakeholders within the chain.
 The level of influence, which depends on their level of legitimacy, resources, connections, and roles in the legislative process, seemed to be higher for drug companies, feed companies, alternative feed additives companies, and integrators than for farmers, level 1 and 2 agencies, and veterinarians.
 Finally, the first two steps allowed us to identify 10 factors that had a neutral, negative, or positive influence on the implementation of the new regulations.
 According to the respondents, the high proportion of small-scale farms represented one of the main barriers to their implementation, whereas large-scale production systems seemed to be the most adaptable to regulatory change and thus the least directly impacted.
-(Bâtie et al. 2022; GSOV 2016)At the local level, a lack of knowledge about ABU and ABR, the regulations themselves, and their objectives were reported to be important barriers.
+Indeed, small-scale production systems still predominate in Vietnam, but in recent years the number of large farms has increased (Bâtie et al. 2022; GSOV 2016).
+At the local level, a lack of knowledge about ABU and ABR, the regulations themselves, and their objectives were reported to be important barriers.
 Finally, enablers to implement regulations were concerned about ABR as a health risk and food safety issue for all stakeholders.

 Advantages and bias of conducting an iterative stakeholder mapping and analysis

 In this study, we explored the structural position and technical and social capital of the stakeholders regarding the regulations related to ABR through a systemic (Peters 2014) and interdisciplinary approach to develop recommendations adapted to the Vietnamese context (Kakkar et al. 2018).
 We aimed to translate policy changes into changes of practice that would effectively reduce the use of antibiotics in chicken production (Baudoin, Hogeveen, and Wauters 2021).
-To accomplish this, we conducted an iterative stakeholder mapping and analysis (SMA(Varvasovszky and Brugha 2000)).
-SMA is a method to assess how future policies will be understood by the impacted stakeholders or to support their implementation (Godakandage et al., 2017; Mayers, 2005; Reed et al., 2009; Zimmermann & Maennling, 2007) by identifying key stakeholders, characterizing them, describing their interactions, and exploring their technical and social capital regarding the future policy and their level of influence on its implementation.
-In fine, it provides relevant information to support the formulation of recommendations to improve the effectiveness of these future policies.
-(Bordier et al. 2018)This approach has already been applied to ABR surveillance programs in Vietnam (Bordier et al. 2018) and the antibiotic value chain in Laos (Poupaud et al. 2021).
+To accomplish this, we conducted an iterative stakeholder mapping and analysis (SMA).
+Our process was iterative as the data collection and data analysis were deepened until all categories of stakeholders have been identified, their positions and relationships mapped and their motivations and barriers explored (Varvasovszky and Brugha 2000).
+Participatory approaches helped to reduce communication barriers and stimulate discussion on particularly sensitive topics (Bordier et al. 2018).
+This approach has already been applied to ABR surveillance programs in Vietnam (Bordier et al. 2018) and the antibiotic value chain in Laos (Poupaud et al. 2021).
 By exploring barriers to the implementation of new regulations using a participatory approach, we identified systemic lock-ins (economical, political, technical, and social) to reducing antibiotic usage in chicken production in Vietnam (Baudoin, Hogeveen, and Wauters 2021).